 What is meant by Product Liability?

-- Duty of Care
+- Duty of care towards the claimant

-- Breach of the Duty
+- Breach of that duty

-What does the Consumer Protection Act 1987
+What does the Consumer Protection Act 1987 say?

 - Loss or damage to the product itself